 Bordeaux is known for great wine but what food can you expect to eat in the region?
 The answer is a wide selection of French classics, alongside regional favourites.
 Expect a combination of freshly caught fish from the nearby ports, alongside those that favour international foodie.
+Even if you’re not staying in Bordeaux, chances are our food experiences in France have connections with the region.

 About the Bordeaux Wine Region